athoune/Presentations/01_apache/index.md

 # Why PHP is so tought? #

-PHP born and die for each request.
+PHP borns and dies for each request.
 Nuclear cleanup.

 PHP is bound.
 Time bound, memory bound.
 One request can't bother others.